mishapadidar/stellarator_multiobjective/lab_notebook.md

 ### ToDo
 - Recompute the data-based bounds
-- Set up multiobjective optimization of QHProb1
-  - [x] Use NSGA-II
+- Rerun NSGA-II without bound constraints
-  - [x] Rescale objectives and inputs before optimization.
-  - [x] save all evaluation data.
-  - plot the pareto front.
+- plot the pareto front from NSGA-II
 - Implement BoTorch multiobjective method.
 - Write a method for high-order resolution of non-dominated points
 - Thoroughly resolve the pareto front.